cosmos/cosmos-sdk/docs/architecture/adr-020-protobuf-transaction-encoding.md

 Signature verifiers should verify signatures by decoding `TxRaw` and then encoding `SignDocRaw` with the raw body bytes.

+#### `SIGN_MODE_LEGACY_AMINO`

+In order to support legacy wallets and exchanges, we will temporarily support Amino JSON for signing transactions.
+Once wallets and exchanges have had a chance to upgrade to protobuf based signing, this option will be disabled.
+In the meantime, it is foreseen that disabling the current signing API would cause too much breakage to be feasible.

+Legacy integrations will be able to sign a transaction using the current Amino JSON format and have it encoded to protobuf using the REST `/tx/encode` endpoint before broadcasting.

+#### `SIGN_MODE_EXTENDED`

 ### CLI & REST